-How do you grill lobster tails?
+There are many lobster recipes available but how do you grill lobster tails?
 What kind of tricks should you know to ensure they cook perfectly every time?
-Let's go over a simple recipe for grilled lobster tail to answer these and many other pressing questions about this delicious crustacean.
+Let's go over an easy recipe for grilled lobster tail to answer these and many other pressing questions about this delicious crustacean.

 What You'll Need For This Lobster Tails Recipe

 To make grilled lobster tails, you'll first have to gather a number of materials.
 Luckily, this shopping list is fairly short with many of the major components probably in your pantry or refrigerator already, making the actual lobster tails the only major buy for most cooks.

 As many people looking to this recipe may not have tried grilling lobster before, it's a good idea to brush up on when the best time of year to try this recipe would be.
 Given that the price of lobster can often act as a deterrent for people to try cooking with them, it's important to get the best deal on your food to allow yourself more freedom to mess up, otherwise you'll never learn.

 In general, the absolute worst time to buy lobsters are at the beginning of the year.
 January, February, and March are times when lobster populations are at their lowest, meaning the price per animal will be much higher than at other times in the year.
 The summer months, too, are equally bad for those in large cities near the coast, as tourists visiting will drive up the price of things all around, especially the locally caught seafood.